 Provide attentive service

-Grieving guests may need assistance with serving themselves or carrying plates and beverages.
-Be prepared to offer attentive service, helping guests as needed while maintaining a discreet and respectful presence.
+Grieving guests may need assistance with serving themselves or carrying plates and beverages, so waiting staff can help guests as needed while maintaining a discreet and respectful presence.

 Anticipate and accommodate special needs